The New Alzheimer’s Blood Test That Could Change Your Life

 It’s highly likely that if you’re reading this, you know someone affected by Alzheimer’s dementia.
 In fact, one in 10 people over 65 years old lives with the condition.
 It is also the sixth leading cause of death in the United States, as well as a leading cause of poor health among those in their elderly years—especially people of color, who are more likely than white people to develop Alzheimer’s or other dementias.

 Early diagnosis is a crucial tool to help slow progression of memory loss in older adults.
 However, Alzheimer’s is challenging to diagnose, due in part to the lack of obvious medical markers to distinguish it from other forms of dementia.
 “Currently, Alzheimer’s dementia is diagnosed in the doctor’s office, typically using cognitive testing,” explains Rebecca Edelmayer, Ph.D., director of Scientific Engagement for the Alzheimer's Association in Chicago.
 The disease can only be diagnosed with certainty after death upon examination of brain tissue.

 That’s why a new Alzheimer’s diagnostic blood test is making waves in the medical community.
 A study published in JAMA looked at a blood biomarker called plasma phospho-tau217 with the ability to pinpoint Alzheimer’s decades before symptoms appear.
 Experts say this could represent a breakthrough in the fight against Alzheimer’s worldwide.
 “We need those tools and technologies to help diagnose individuals at the earliest stages of their disease,” Edelmayer says, paving the way for better prevention moving forward.

-What Makes This Test So Useful?
+What Makes Alzheimer's Blood Tests So Useful?